-9 Days Walk in The Footsteps of Jesus (Sunday)
+9 Days Walk in the Footsteps of Jesus Tour - Israel

 Includes: Transfers l Accommodations I 14 Meals l Expert Guide I Transport and entrance fee to sites shown

 FLIGHT TO TEL AVIV

 Your odyssey begins with a flight to Tel Aviv.